 Whether for aesthetic or practical reasons, many people opt to tint their vehicle’s windows.
 There are certainly advantages to doing so, but there are some disadvantages, too.
 Here are the main pros and cons to keep in mind when deciding whether or not to tint your windows.

-Tinted windows will slightly decrease how clearly you can see the road in certain circumstances, especially at night or in tunnels.
-This might not be an issue for you, but for some people it’s an important consideration.
+Decreases visibility Tinted windows will slightly decrease how clearly you can see the road in certain circumstances, especially at night or in tunnels.
+This might not be an issue for you, but for some people, it’s an important consideration.